JulianOzelRose/HardWar-MultiHack-External/README.md

 on offset ```0x034``` can either be set at 0 for unrestricted access, or 16 to be restricted from human pilots.
 The hangar bay pointers on offsets ```0x8D8```,
 ```0x8DC```, ```0x8E0```, ```0x8E4```, ```0x8E8```, and ```0x8EC``` point to the address
 of the moth that is currently in that bay.
+Further item stock stored between ore and
+narcotron.
+Each stock entry is 6 DWORDs long.

 #### Cargo ####
 | **Offset** | **Type**  | **Variable** |